-Bryan Bear is the Director of Finance at Taylor Guitars, an industry-leading acoustic and electric guitar manufacturer founded in 1974.
-In his role, Mr. Bear oversees day-to-day financial operations for the three locations of Taylor Guitars located in El Cajon, California, Tecate, Mexico and Amsterdam, the Netherlands which annually manufactures and internationally distributes over 140,000 guitars.
+Bryan Bear is the Vice President of Finance at Taylor Guitars, an industry-leading acoustic and electric guitar manufacturer founded in 1974.
+In his role, Mr. Bear oversees day-to-day financial operations for the three locations of Taylor Guitars located in El Cajon, California, Tecate, Mexico, and Amsterdam, the Netherlands.

-He also serves on the board of his local Little League and coaches youth soccer.
+He also serves on the board of his local youth soccer organization.
 He counts the American Institute of Certified Public Accountants, California Society of Certified Public Accountants and Financial Executives International among his professional affiliations.
-Presently serves on the Charles W. Lamden School of Accountancy Advisory Board at SDSU.

 Mr. Bear holds a Bachelor of Science degree in Accounting from San Diego State University and a Master’s degree in Business Administration from San Diego State University.
 He became a Certified Public Accountant in 1991.